frederic-perez/AmE-dictionary/data/dictionary.md

 __pang__ _n_ (pangs) :four::hammer:
 __Panglossian<sup>1</sup>__ _adj_ :two: /pan-GLOS-ee-uhn/ [:scroll: After Dr. Pangloss, a philosopher and tutor in Voltaire’s 1759 satire _Candide_.
 Pangloss believes that, in spite of what happens—shipwreck, earthquake, hanging, flogging, and more—“All is for the best in the best of all possible worlds.”
 The name is coined from Greek panglossia (talkativeness).
 The word pangloss is used in the same manner.]
 Blindly or unreasonably optimistic.
 Blindly or naively optimistic.
 __Panglossian<sup>2</sup>__ _n_ One who is optimistic regardless of the circumstances.
-__pangram__ _n_ :two: A sentence, verse, etc., that includes all the letters of the alphabet, such as _the quick brown fox jumps over the lazy dog._
+__pangram__ _n_ :three: A sentence, verse, etc., that includes all the letters of the alphabet, such as _the quick brown fox jumps over the lazy dog._
 __panhandle__ _v_
 __panhandling__
 __panjandrum__ _n_ An important or influential (and often overbearing) person. _Syn_ dignitary, high muckamuck, high-up, very important person, VIP